uniyalabhishek/aiquest/README.md

 https://github.com/taijusanagi/aiquest/blob/main/frames/pages/api/video.ts

+I find Video NFTs very interesting and want to delve deeper into creating more of them.

 ### Base

 Utilizes Base Sepolia for NFT minting with generated content.
 Base is currently thriving and is believed to be the best place to create games based on on-chain activity.